oxidecomputer/buildomat/factory/sp-test/README.md

 The SP-Test factory enables automated CI testing of Hubris SP and ROT firmware on real hardware.
 It integrates with buildomat to:

 1. Poll for jobs targeting SP/ROT hardware tests
-2. Allocate available testbeds to jobs
+2. Download artifacts from buildomat storage
-3. Execute tests via [`sp-runner`](https://github.com/oxidecomputer/sp-tools) on testbed hardware
+3. Dispatch tests to sp-runner service via HTTP API
-4. Report results back to buildomat
+4. Upload results back to buildomat

 ## Architecture